andrasq/node-minisql/README.md

 ### conn = db.getConnection( )

 Obtain a db handle that talks to a single connection.
 The returned connection has all the same methods of `db` but always uses the same connection.
+The management methods `connect` and `end` act on the underlying `db` object and not on just the connection.

 ### db.end( [callback(errors)] )